U.N.C.L.E.: Origins

 According to The Cloak and Swagger Affair, a documentary about the making of the fictional series included with the 2007 DVD release, the producers of The Man from U.N.C.L.E. originally intended to leave the meaning of the U.N.C.L.E. acronym a mystery.
-The meaning of THRUSH was never revealed in the series – although the 4th book in The Man from U.N.C.L.E. paperback series, "The Dagger Affair," postulated that THRUSH stood for the "Technological Hierarchy for the Removal of Undesirables and the Subjugation of Humanity".
-The documentary states that after a protest from the [United Nations], which did not want to be connected to a fictional organization (such as, for example, "United Nations Criminal Law Enforcement"), the writers came up with a meaning that also became part of the series' trademark closing credit, thanking the United Network Command for Law and Enforcement for its cooperation with the producers of The Man from U.N.C.L.E.
-Other sources credit producer Sam Rolfe as originally intending that U.N.C.L.E. be identified as an arm of the United Nations ("Behind that door is a man who reports only to the Secretariat of the United Nations!" supposedly was part of his network pitch).
+The meaning of THRUSH was never revealed in the series –although the 4th book in The Man from U.N.C.L.E. paperback series, "The Dagger Affair," postulated that THRUSH stood for the "Technological Hierarchy for the Removal of Undesirables and the Subjugation of Humanity".
+The documentary states that after a protest from the United Nations, which did not want to be connected to a fictional organization (such as, the sake of argument, the "United Nations Criminal Law Enforcement"), the writers came up with a meaning that also became part of the series' trademark closing credit, thanking the United Network Command for Law and Enforcement for its cooperation with the producers of The Man from U.N.C.L.E.
+Other sources credit producer Sam Rolfe as originally intending that U.N.C.L.E. be identified as an arm of the United Nations ("Behind that door is a man who reports only to the Secretariat of the United Nations!" was supposedly a part of his network pitch).
 As noted above, this idea was discarded for reasons still debated.